purestjs/docs/docs/02-provider-config.md

 # Provider Configuration

-Once you have Purest initialized you can create a provider instance.
-A provider instance needs at minimum provider name and provider configuration:
+Once we have Purest initialized we can create a provider instance.
+A provider instance needs provider name and provider configuration:

 ```js
 // usually stored in a JSON configuration file